vadixon98/vadixon98/README.md

 - 👋 Hi, I’m @vadixon98
-- 👀 I’m interested in running, yoga, and reading
+- 👀 I’m interested in rock climbing, yoga, and reading
 - 🌱 I’m currently learning how to code and general data science information
 - 💞️ I’m looking to collaborate on learning how to code and create data plots and graphs
 - 📫 How to reach me, please contact me through my email. ashleighdixon1998@gmail.com